meilisearch/docs-searchbar.js/README.md

 ![docs-searchbar.js example](/assets/docs-searchbar-example.png)

-💡 If you use VuePress for your website, you might check out our [VuePress plugin for MeiliSearch](https://github.com/meilisearch/vuepress-plugin-meilisearch).
+💡 If you use VuePress for your website, you should check out our [VuePress plugin for MeiliSearch](https://github.com/meilisearch/vuepress-plugin-meilisearch).

 ## Table of Contents <!-- omit in toc -->